A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 Spellbooks were valued at 50% of the cost of "learn a spell" for the highest level spells currently memorized by the NPC.

-Sihedron Runes were valued at 500 gp (essentially equivelant to a 2nd level wand).
+Sihedron Medallions are valued at 500 gp (equivalent to a 2nd level wand of False Life).

-GP value of currency items was scaled down to take into account a) the treasure guidelines and the fact that gold in PF2E is higher than in PF1E.
+GP value of currency items was scaled down to take into account the treasure guidelines and the fact that gold in 2E is higher than in 1E.
 However, the  value of non magic item valuables (i.e. jewelry, maps, etc) relative to each other as laid out in the original RotR AP is more or less maintained.
 For example, Lucrecia's silver necklace was originally worth 200 gp and her ring was worth 300 gp.
 They are now worth 25 and 40 gp (keeping the ratios approximately the same).

 Treasure was provided for a party of 4.
-If you include additional party members, include additional treasure and items per the "Full level to Wealth Chart" and accompanying information linked above.
+If you have additional party members, include additional treasure and items per the "Full level to Wealth Chart" and accompanying information linked above.

 ### General Encounter Advice

 Apply (double) [Weak](http://2e.aonprd.com/Rules.aspx?ID=791) or (double) [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) templates as appropriate, or add/remove minions, to suit the capabilities and size of your party.
 If they are finding it hard going then liberally apply weak templates.
 If they are breezing through then liberally apply elite templates.

 ## Part 0: Turtleback ferry (XP 150, Party Level 7)